-On 1 February 2017 Biobanking and BioMolecular resources Research Infrastructure – European Research Infrastructure Consortium (BBMRI-ERIC) will host a working meeting, which will aim to arrive at a basis for a health and life sciences data protection code of conduct.
+On 1 February 2017 Biobanking and BioMolecular resources Research Infrastructure – European Research Infrastructure Consortium (BBMRI-ERIC) hosted a working meeting, which aimed at arriving at a basis for a health and life sciences data protection code of conduct.

 The implementation of the General Data Protection Regulation (GDPR), which will apply from 25 May 2018, foresees, in Article 40, the establishment of codes of conduct as one of the means contributing to the proper application of the regulation.

 Health and life sciences researchers rely heavily on the use of sensitive personal data, having specific characteristics, such as those relating to data subject rights and data processing and use, which the code of conduct aims to address from the perspective of health and medical research.
 In order to realize the potential of collaborative research and cross-border exchange of health-related data for the benefit of European citizens a coordinated and harmonized approach is essential, especially in the light of possibly differing Member States' implementing approaches.

 The objective of the working meeting was thus to promote these issues and explore how health and life sciences research infrastructures and other key stakeholders are seeking to address them in order to provide guidance on the GDPR application.

 Speaking ahead of the meeting Prof Jan-Eric Litton, Director General of BBMRI-ERIC, said: “We want to launch a roadmap process for a health and life sciences code of conduct, which will demonstrate how to comply with the GDPR.
 We are aiming to support alignment between and amongst the key stakeholders in their preparations to continue collaborative research within the framework of this new regulation.”